aws-samples/generate-project-readme-using-langgraph/README.md

 ### Option 2: Makefile

-A Makefile with some recipes is available for linux/MacOS, to create a dedicated python venv and install `rdmgen` in it.
-Run:
+A Makefile with some recipes is available for linux/MacOS.
+To create a dedicated Python venv and install `rdmgen` in the virtual environment, run:
 ```
 make all
 ```
 The virtual env is named `.venv` by default, and it's located in the same directory as the repository.

 Now run the following command to activate the environment:
 ```
 source .venv/bin/activate
 ```

-For more make recipes, run `make help`.
+For more make recipes such as cleaning up and removing the venv, check the output of `make help`.

 ## Usage

 ### Prerequisites

-1. AWS crednetials: before running the cli commands to generate a README, AWS credentials are required.
-If you are running this from within an AWS environment (e.g. SageMaker Notebook instance), you can proceed to 2 to ensure correct permissions are granted to the attached IAM Role.
+1. **AWS crednetials**: Before running the cli commands to generate a README file, AWS credentials are required.
+If you are running this from within an AWS environment (e.g. SageMaker Notebook instance), you can proceed to step 2 to ensure correct permissions are granted to the attached IAM Role.

-2. IAM Permissions: the IAM User or Role should have at least the following permissions on the selected model (replace the resource * with the model(s)):
+2. **IAM Permissions**: The IAM User or Role should have at least the following permissions on the selected model (replace the resource * with the model(s)):
 ```json
 {
     "Version": "2012-10-17",